matutosi/moranajp/README.md

 The goal of moranajp is a tool of morphological analysis for Japanese.

-## Note

-Line breaks in the text will be removed to avoid lag text id.
-If you want to remain line breaks, please change them into other character.

 ## Installation

 You can install the released version of moranajp from \[GitHub\] (